Log in

 As part of our audit, we may ask you to provide 2 photographs for any backflow containment device test you've registered with us.
 The photos need to show:

-You don't need to attach photographs to your test reports when you upload them using the new backflow prevention application.
+You don't need to attach photographs to test reports when they're uploaded using the backflow prevention system.
 However, your uploaded test reports may be subject to an audit.
 If we audit your lodgement, we'll send you an email asking you to email the photographic evidence to us as proof.